 What can you expect from The Lovely Law Firm?

-How we handle each of our clients’ cases sets us apart from other firms in Charleston, Mt.
-Pleasant, and North Charleston.
+How we handle each of our clients’ cases sets us apart from other firms in Charleston, Goose Creek, and North Charleston.
 When we receive a new case, we start preparing it immediately through a thorough investigation and evidence-gathering.
 While we are able to successfully resolve most of our clients’ cases outside of court, our careful preparation helps us to present much stronger claims of liability to insurance companies.
 This allows us to show defense lawyers, trucking carriers, and insurance companies that it is in their best interests to offer fair settlements to our clients instead of risking losses against us at trials.
 Our approach allows us to maximize the damages we can recover for negligence victims.

 Proving liability in a trucking collision is rarely a straightforward process.
 Many accidents involve several liable parties and contributing causes that must be teased out.
 Trucking companies are also required to carry liability insurance with sky-high policy limits because of the substantial losses that can be caused by trucking accidents.
 Because of the monetary amounts involved, insurance companies and trucking carriers aggressively fight against claims.
 We know how the trucking companies and insurance companies approach these types of accidents and the types of evidence we must gather to prove our clients’ claims.